nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/getstar.md

 tasks from `stdin` and returns individual results to `stdout` (we used simple custom binary protocol based on `msgpack`).
-Go program than send results via channel to the next stage (post-processing), where individual results are accumulated and than similar approach used to concurrently execute post-processors (which again could be an external scripts).
+Go program than send results via channel to the next stage (post-processing), where individual results are accumulated and then similar approach used to concurrently execute post-processors (which again could be an external scripts).

 We used `"go/types".Eval()` to dynamically execute conditional expressions, which can be stored in the configuration file in Go syntax.
-This expressions are evaluated over fields of report and allow to filter data for reports and to change alerting conditions without re-compilation of the whole program.
+These expressions are evaluated over fields of report and allow filtering data for reports and changing of alerting conditions without re-compilation of the whole program.

 We created prototype and demonstrated ability to execute more complex external algorithms (in different execution environment), using provided extension